ToryDeng/FeatureSelectionBenchmarks/README.md

 - Automatically save the results of each step (preprocessed data, selected features, and cluster labels)
 - Reload the cached genes and cluster labels when you use the same data (specified by the data name)
 - Support custom feature selection and cell clustering/domain detection methods
-- Present detailed and pretty logging messages based on [rich](https://github.com/Textualize/rich) and [loguru](https://github.com/Delgan/loguru)
+- Present detailed and pretty logging messages based on [rich](https://github.com/Textualize/rich) and [loguru](https://github.com/Delgan/loguru) (see examples in tutorial)

 ## Currently supported methods